ECEI Coordinator - Hume Moreland, North East Melbourne and Bayside Peninsula

 The Brotherhood of St Laurence drives change that promotes a compassionate and fair society where everyone has a sense of belonging.
 The National Disability Insurance Scheme has engaged Early Childhood (ECEI) Partners around Australia to deliver the ECEI approach.
 The Brotherhood of St Laurence is the Early Childhood Partner for the North East Melbourne, Hume Moreland and Bayside Peninsula areas.

-The Brotherhood are seeking passionate and engaging individuals from the following disciplines:
+The Brotherhood are seeking passionate and engaging individuals from the following disciplines: early childhood education, occupational therapy, physiotherapy, psychology, social work and speech pathology.

 Main responsibilities of the role